 Pro Bono Panel

-Receive a monthly email containing cases where LAF seeks collaboration with or help from a volunteer attorney.
+Receive an occasional email containing cases where LAF seeks collaboration with or help from a volunteer attorney.
 Cases include both transactional and litigation matters.

 •Time Commitment: Varies based on the case.

 •Training & Benefits: No formal training is provided, but LAF will provide mentorship and ongoing support as needed.

 See description above.

 Support the mission and programs of LAF through social events, fundraising initiatives, and community outreach efforts.